nwjs/node/doc/api/esm.md

   await import('./bar.json', { with: { type: 'json' } });
 ```

-Node.js supports the following `type` values, for which the attribute is
+Node.js only supports the `type` attribute, for which it supports the following values:
-mandatory:

 | Attribute `type` | Needed for       |
 | ---------------- | ---------------- |
 | `'json'`         | [JSON modules][] |

+The `type: 'json'` attribute is mandatory when importing JSON modules.

 ## Built-in modules